hakdo/sjefersuper/content/post/secrets-in-logs.md

 {{<warning>}}
-Exposing personal data that can result in a breach of the privacy rights of individuals may be considered a breach of privcy legislation such as the GDPR.
+Exposing personal data that can result in a breach of the privacy rights of individuals may be considered a breach of privacy legislation such as the GDPR.
 If this is needed, you should perform a legitimate interest assessment first, involving your organization's privacy specialists.
 {{</warning>}}

 ## Allowing sensitive data for debugging and testing
 If you are debugging or investigating an unexpected event, turning on detailed debug logging including the sensitive data in question can be a good solution.
-This should be done using synthetic test data in an envioronment that is separate to the production environment.
+This should be done using synthetic test data in an environment that is separate to the production environment.
 This way, the data exposed will not have any impact for the application, its data and its users.